CryptoverseCC/cryptogangs/README.md

 ༼ ºل͟º༼ ºل͟º ༽ºل͟º ༽ºل͟º ༽

 Corrupted cops
 Gangs
 Crypto
 Devcon3

-Rise of Crypto Gangs.
+Rise of Crypto Gangs

 Feel free to add your own team by creating a pull request or posting a picture on twitter with #cryptogang hashtag.